josephlopezh888/polymarket-copy-trading-bot/docs/GUIDE.md

 **Symptoms:** Bot runs but no trades are frontrun

 **Solutions:**
-1. Verify `USER_ADDRESSES` are correct and active traders
+1. Verify `TARGET_ADDRESSES` are correct and active traders
 2. Check that target addresses have recent activity on Polymarket
 3. Verify RPC URL supports pending transaction monitoring
 4. Check `MIN_TRADE_SIZE_USD` - trades below this threshold are ignored